apify/apify-docs/sources/academy/webscraping/anti_scraping/techniques/firewalls.md

 WAPs work on a similar premise as regular firewalls.
 Web admins define the rules, and the firewall executes them.
 As an example of how the WAF can work, we will take a look at Cloudflare's solution:

 1. The visitor sends a request to the webpage.
-2. Request is intercepted by the firewall.
+2. The request is intercepted by the firewall.
 3. The firewall decides if presenting a challenge (captcha) is necessary.
 If the user already solved a captcha in the past or nothing is suspicious, it will immediately forward the request to the application's server.
 4. A captcha is presented which must be solved.
 Once it is solved, a [cookie](../../../glossary/concepts/http_cookies.md) is stored in the visitor's browser.
 5. The request is forwarded to the application's server.